ksenkowski/ksenkowski.github.io/_posts/articles/2015-07-27-rune-thrower.markdown

 		<p class="post-meta">{{ page.date | date: "%b %-d, %Y" }}</p>
 		<h1>{{ page.title }}</h1>
 		<p>When I wrote <strong><em>Conspiracy of Shadows: Apprentice</em></strong> I knew I wanted a thematically relevant way to resolve conflicts.
 As the game was inspired by the movie <strong><em>The 13th Warrior</em></strong>, using Futhark stones seemed a natural fit.
 It scratched the thematic itch and gave me an excuse to make a set for my Kickstarter supporters.</p>
-		<p>This small little tool is for when you don't have a set of stones lying about.
-Simply select the number of stones you want to "toss" to get results.
-The runes in red are face up successes and the faded runes are face down failures.</p>
 	</div>
 	<aside class="span-3 col empty"></aside>
 	</div>